corycorvus/Unity-List-View-Framework/README.md

 The SQLite example has been tested on Windows and OS X.  It can probably work on smartphones as well, but the plugin-fu gets a little messy, so it is left as an exercise for the reader.

-[TODO: Find a link which explains how to use SQLite on Android/iOS]

-#Contributions#
-Anyone in the community is welcome to submit a pull request with a fix or improvement.
-Due to the template nature of this project, it probably makes more sense for developers to create their own forks if they want to drastically change the core classes.
-Extra examples and fixes to existing examples, on the other hand, are greatly appreciated!
+#Forks#
+Anyone in the community is welcome to create their own forks.
+Drop us a note to labs@unity3d.com if you find it useful, we'd love to hear from you!